28 Unique Things to Do in the West Midlands

 #11.
 Baggeridge Miniature Railway

-Located within the picturesque Baggeridge Country Park, the Baggeridge Miniature Railway offers a delightful and enchanting experience for visitors in the West Midlands.
-Not only is it one of the things to do in the West Midlands for children, it also aligns with the region’s goal of showcasing its history to visitors.
-This charming miniature railway goes beyond being a children’s activity by providing a unique twist: it allows adult visitors to relive the joy of their own childhood years.
-Indeed, even adults can take a ride on the miniature railway too!
+Located within the picturesque Baggeridge Country Park, the Baggeridge Miniature Railway offers visitors a delightful and enchanting experience.
+Not only is it one of the things to do in the West Midlands for children, it also aligns with the region’s goal of showcasing its history to all who visit.

 Baggeridge Miniature Railway is a superb free days out West Midlands.
 Simply take a day for your entire family or group to hit Baggeridge Country Park.
 Then explore nature and enjoy adventure play areas, mountain biking, trails, and more!